How to come up with creative ideas consistently

 A constraint is an invitation for creativity.

 Covid happened?
-Ok, time to be creative and reinvent how you do your business.
+OK, time to be creative and reinvent how you do your business.

 Got laid off?
 Okay, time to get creative with your monthly budget and see how you can do things differently to save money while looking for a job.